EndPointCorp/end-point-blog/2016/01/22/medium-inspired-parallax-blur-effect.html.md

 }
 ```

 We added a custom image size blurred, and a callback wp_blur_attachment_filter to wp_generate_attachment_metadata.
-Here's where the magic happens.
+Here’s where the magic happens.

-Before that let's talk a little about ImageMagick, a powerful library for image processing that we will use to create the blurred effect.
+Before that let’s talk a little about ImageMagick, a powerful library for image processing that we will use to create the blurred effect.
 After some experimenting I figured that the image needed to be darkened, and then a regular blur should be applied with sigma=20.
 You can read more about these settings at [ImageMagick Blur Usage](http://www.imagemagick.org/Usage/blur/#blur).
-I used Gaussian Blur at first, but found the processing was extremely slow, and there wasn't much difference in the end result compared to other blur methods.
+I used Gaussian Blur at first, but found the processing was extremely slow, and there wasn’t much difference in the end result compared to other blur methods.

 Now we are ready to write a blurring function: